| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 Students from Norway, Finland, Malta and the Republic of Ireland are not covered by agreements with those countries.

 Each agreement is different and varies in benefits for medically necessary treatment, duration and eligibility.
-A complex area of travel health cover especially if you have multiple chronic health conditions.Reciprocal Health Care Agreements are not designed to replace private travel health insurance for overseas travel.
+This is a complex area of travel health cover, especially if you have multiple chronic health conditions.Reciprocal Health Care Agreements are not designed to replace private travel health insurance for overseas travel.

 Not all treatment is covered under an RHCA

 Australians overseas - entitlements for treatment under RHCA> Countries under Australian RHCAs which cover medically necessary treatment INCLUDING dialysis: Netherlands - New Zealand - United Kingdom may provide access to dialysis for Australians as RHCA eligible visitors, but there are limits.